Garcia gets a record, little else at rough Ryder for Europe - NewsBreak

 Garcia gets a record, little else at rough Ryder for Europe

 SHEBOYGAN, Wis.
 (AP) — Nobody has collected more wins at the Ryder Cup than Sergio Garcia.
-That’s a great thing for his career.
-But not such a great thing that it’s also true about him and his flailing team from Europe this week.
-Garcia surpassed Nick Faldo with his 24th career victory at the event he treasures the most, but it came on a morning in which Europe fell even further behind — 9-3 to an American team that can’t be stopped by anyone outside of Spain.www.wcn247.com
+Not in history.
+And, when it comes to his European teammates, certainly not this week.
+Garcia won twice with fellow Spaniard Jon Rahm to surpass Nick Faldo on Saturday with his 24th and 25th career victories at the event he treasures the most.
+But the wins and the record came on a day in which Europe fell even further behind — 11-5 to an American team that’s not having trouble with many players outside of Spain.localnews8.com

 Comments / 0